MaimonLab/SiffPy/siffpy/siffplot/README.md

 `ROI` subclasses will also do everything entirely in `HoloViews`, but I intend to implement functionality to get them to be visualizable in at least some types of `SiffVisualizer`s.

+Because the `SiffPlotter` objects use `HoloViews`, rather than storing pointers to the data objects as explicit properties, they can always be extracted from the `HoloViews` plotting objects themselves (`Element`s), each of which have an attribute `data`.
+So if you produce a plot `myPlot = myPlotter().visualize()`, then you can access the underlying data with `myPlot.data`, which returns either a list or a dictionary of the data objects (depending on the type of plot used).
+If it returns a `dict`, each plot's data attributes can be accessed with keys detailing the type of plot it is (for example, `(Curve, I)`).

 ## SiffPlotter

 The `SiffPlotter` interfaces with a `SiffReader` that can be applied on initialization.
 A `SiffPlotter` is initialized with